 Intuitive eating combined with weight loss sounds like a very appealing way to lose those extra pounds you’ve been dreading.
 Yet because intuitive eating is a very different way to manage what you eat, it can be difficult to know if it would actually work as a tool to lose belly fat.

-Intuitive eating is a way of eating that encourages you to make peace with all types of food.
+Intuitive eating encourages you to make peace with all types of food, focusing on intuitive eating weight loss and fostering a healthier relationship with your diet.
 When you follow this mindset, there are no “healthy” or “unhealthy” foods; food morality is taken completely out of the equation.
-There are also no rules about when you eat, what you eat, or how much you eat.
-[1] Sounds too good to be true, right?
+There are also no rules about when, what, or how much you eat, which sounds too good to be true.1

-Without rules to follow, is this way of eating even beneficial, don’t most people already “eat intuitively”, and is it possible for intuitive eating to promote weight loss?
+Without rules to follow, one might wonder if this way of eating is beneficial, whether most people already “eat intuitively,” and if intuitive eating can promote weight loss.

 Weight Loss is Not the Goal of Intuitive Eating